 The main symptom is an increase in the amount of stool passed and a decline in consistency.
 This is frequently associated with other symptoms:

 If there is abundant diarrhea, it can also produce dehydration.
 It is of utmost importance to recognize this:

-There are many causes for diarrhea.
-Most commonly, it is produced by bacteria that live in the food or water.
+There are many causes of diarrhea.
+Most commonly, it is produced by bacteria that live in food or water.
 Thus, it is acquired through food intoxication.
 Likewise, it can be the result of a virus or parasite.
 Viruses are the main cause of diarrhea in children.